Why I ran this test

 ChatGPT: fast, structured, slightly corporate

+ChatGPT produced the fastest first draft — approximately 90 seconds for a full 1,500-word article.
+The SEO structure was solid.
 The problem was voice.
-The BuzzRiding brief specifies friendly, jargon-free, practitioner-led writing.
-GPT-4o defaulted to a slightly more formal register.
-Phrases like "it's worth noting" and "in today's digital landscape" appeared in both test runs despite explicit instructions to avoid them.
-Each required correction at the edit stage.
+Phrases like “it’s worth noting” and “in today’s digital landscape” appeared in both test runs despite explicit instructions to avoid them.

 Edit time: 22 minutes average.
 Most of that was de-corporatising the intro and tightening the transitions.
-The content itself was accurate and well-organised — just not warm enough off the bat.

 Claude: slower output, stronger voice match

 Claude took longer to generate — roughly 3–4 minutes for the same brief.
-The draft length was closer to 1,600 words, and the brand voice accuracy was noticeably better on the first pass.
+Brand voice accuracy was noticeably better on the first pass.
 The tone stayed conversational.
-The intro felt like something a person might actually write.
+It added more concrete examples and attributed claims to named sources, which required less fact-checking time in the edit.

 Edit time: 14 minutes average.
 The extra generation time was more than recovered at the editing stage.
-The intro still needed a human rewrite — AI intros always do — but the body required minimal intervention.

 Gemini: competitive on research, weaker on structure

-Gemini's drafts showed the strongest research depth.
-It pulled in more specific data points and referenced more recent developments.
-For a news or trend-led article, that's a real advantage.
+Gemini’s drafts showed the strongest research depth — more specific data points, more recent developments.
+For news or trend-led articles, that’s a real advantage.
+The structural weakness was consistent: the FAQ section required a separate prompt, the H2 structure was less keyword-aware.

 The scorecard